Warsinger/tower-defense-go/README.md

 * ~~Collision detection for creep movement, creeps stop when running into a tower~~
     * ~~Restrict creep and tower spawn on existing objects or partially off the board~~
 * ~~Make player base more resilient~~
+* Creep bugs
     * Fix positioning of creeps when they run into something to make sure they're right up against it
+    * Fix creeps on edge of base not attacking
+* Game screen options
+    * Press some key to start
+    * Choose options for game difficulty
+        * Implement game difficult
+    * Set other options
+        * debug, range circles, etc
 * Multiple tower types
     * Player selects types
 * Tower art